Flash Flood Warning issued for Irion by NWS - News Break

 Flash Flood Warning issued for Irion by NWS

-Effective: 2021-05-19 19:42:00 CDT Expires: 2021-05-19 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-19 18:26:00 CDT Expires: 2021-05-19 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Irion FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 9 PM CDT THIS EVENING FOR SOUTHWESTERN IRION COUNTY At 740 PM CDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-Between 2 and 5 inches of rainfall has fallen in the warned area.
-Rainfall is beginning to decrease, but an additional one quarter to one half inch is possible.
+Target Area: Irion The National Weather Service in San Angelo has issued a * Flash Flood Warning for Southwestern Irion County in west central Texas * Until 900 PM CDT. * At 626 PM CDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 1.5 and 3 inches of rain have fallen.
+The expected rainfall rate is 1 to 2 inches in 2 hours and 30 minutes.
+Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Life threatening flash flooding.
 Thunderstorms producing flash flooding.
 SOURCE...Radar.
-IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses.
-Some locations that will experience flash flooding include Barnhart.
+IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses. * Some locations that will experience flash flooding include Barnhart.
 This includes the following Low Water Crossings crossings along County Road 302.
 FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLE EXPECTED RAINFALL...1-2 INCHES IN 2 HOURS AND 30 MINUTESalerts.weather.gov